mrlacey/CommentLinks/README.md

 // See the log file at link:C:\Temp\logs\analysis-report.log
 ```

-- Run arbitrary commands to open files or invoke applications by uncluding `run>` after `link:` and before the command to execute.
+- Run arbitrary commands to open files or invoke applications by including `run>` after `link:` and before the command to execute.

 ```cs
 // Change personalization settings to see the full effect link:run>ms-settings:personalization